Titan sub broke days before doomed dive, says science chief

 • Published

-The former scientific director of OceanGate, the company behind the Titan sub, said on Thursday the incident had caused passengers to "tumble about" and the craft to crash into bulkheading, leaving one passenger "hanging upside down" and others clinging on.
+The former scientific director of OceanGate, the company behind the Titan sub, said the incident had caused passengers to "tumble about" and the craft to crash into bulkheading, leaving one passenger "hanging upside down" and others clinging on.

-Mr Ross said it took a support crew more than an hour to get the sub out of the water after the malfunction days before its final trip.
+Mr Ross said it took a support crew more than an hour to get the sub out of the water after the malfunction, days before its final trip.

-Earlier on Thursday, a mission member aboard the sub's support vessel described watching the crew and passengers depart for the Titanic wreck last June, saying "I saw five people smiling on the way to their journey."
+Earlier on Thursday, a mission member aboard the sub's support vessel described watching the crew and passengers depart for the Titanic wreck last June, saying: "I saw five people smiling on the way to their journey."

 "They were just happy to go, that’s the memory I have," Renata Rojas, who had joined the expedition as a volunteer, testified.